acmumn/website/content/events/2018-10-05-unixclass.md

 +++
-title = "UNIX Class 4"
-date = 2018-10-05
+title = "UNIX Class 4: Pipes and filters" date = 2018-10-05

 tags = ["food"]
 template = "post.html"
 +++

-Come learn UNIX basics with us!
-Lesson 4: Pipes and Filters.
-There will be Mesa Pizza.

 <!-- more -->

 ## What are the UNIX Class Topics?